You don’t have to be a climate scientist to reduce your carbon footprint. Every little change, however great or small, can make a welcome impact.

 We know how tedious the cycle of unplugging devices each night can be, so why not try using smart power strips?
 A smart power strip is essentially an extension socket that can detect when a device is on standby mode and can cut power to save energy.
 If you have a lot of devices plugged in, as more and more homes do nowadays, investing in a rather inexpensive solution can really cut down on money, time, and emissions.

 6. Improve the energy efficiency of your home

 If you’re looking to take the next step by upgrading your home’s energy efficiency and its building energy rating (BER), then exploring the types of grants available is the first port of call.

-Everything from a deep retrofit to smaller targeted upgrades are available and the good news is that the Sustainable Energy Authority of Ireland (SEAI) provides a whole range of grants, which include:
+Everything from a deep retrofit to smaller targeted upgrades are available and the good news is that the SEAI provides a whole range of grants, which include: